hyperjumptech/monika/docs/src/pages/guides/notifications.md

 })
 ```

-Using the transporter, Monika then send the email with its sender, recipients, subject and message in html format.
+Using the transporter, `Monika` then sends the email with its sender, recipient, subject and message in html format.

 ```js
 export const sendSmtpMail = async (transporter: Mail, opt: Mail.Options) => {